realfmoney/realfmoney/README.md

 - 👋 Hi, I’m @realfmoney
-- 👀 I’m interested in Cyber Security
+- 👀 I’m interested in Cyber Security, Aviation, and Aerospace.
-- 🌱 I’m currently learning about humans that throw exploding rocks at each other
+- 🌱 I’m currently learning about humans that throw exploding rocks at each other.
-- 💞️ I’m looking to collaborate on the new world order
+- 💞️ I’m looking to collaborate on the new world order, for my Lord and Savior Jesus of course.
-- 📫 How to reach me uhhh, through my instagram.
+- 📫 How to reach me, do some OSINT.

 <!---
 realfmoney/realfmoney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.